MichaelCurrin/python-twitter-guide/docs/models.md

 - `source`
 - `source_url`
 - `truncated`

+### Deprecated
+> Do not use these on the tweet object - they are marked as deprecated.

 - `user`
-    - Do not use.
-Marked as deprecated.

 ## User